miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 3. the arguments' codecs;
 4. a way to extract the variant name and arguments from a value of the custom type.

 The first three are trivial, the interesting point if the last one!
-We basically have two possible designes:
+We basically have two possible designs:

 #### Partial pattern matching ####
 This is probably the simplest idea, and possibly (haven't tried) the easiest implementation: